MatanAziza/42-Common-Core/SystemsAndNetworksAdministration/Born2beRoot/README.md

 ## Project Description

-As mentionned in the subject, I used the Debian OS because of its beginner-friendly approach is setup and apt/package manager fields.
+As mentioned in the subject, I chose to work with Debian as the operating system, mainly because of its simplicity in setup and its beginner-friendly package management through apt.
+It also provides strong community support, great stability, and a well-documented environment.
+On the other hand, Rocky Linux is more enterprise-oriented and better suited for long-term stability in production environments, but slightly heavier and less intuitive for testing or learning setups.

-Following the usage of Debian, AppArmor was used as mentionned in the subject since it's closely linked to Debian, but also because of its ability to restrict/manage what softwares the users can use.
+Following the use of Debian, AppArmor was selected as the mandatory access control system.
+It integrates naturally with Debian and offers an easier configuration process compared to SELinux, which is more complex but known for its deeper control and stricter policies.

-The same goes for UFW, used by default for Debian as prescribed.
+For firewall configuration, UFW (Uncomplicated Firewall) was used, since it’s the default option on Debian.
+It provides a straightforward command syntax and is ideal for quick setup.
+In comparison, firewalld, used mainly on Red Hat–based distributions like Rocky Linux, offers a more layered and dynamic approach but adds unnecessary overhead for this project.

-Finally, the use of Oracle VirtualBox was purely computer based since the machine I work on is Linux-based, opposed to UTM, which is made for macOS computers.
+Finally, Oracle VirtualBox was chosen for virtualization, as the development machine is Linux-based.
+UTM, while a good alternative, is primarily designed for macOS environments, which made VirtualBox a more logical choice.

 # Instructions